 Detailed guidance, regulations and rules

 Consultations and strategy

 Data, Freedom of Information releases and corporate reports

 You can be fined up to £1,000 if you do not tell DVLA about a medical condition that affects your driving.
 You may be prosecuted if you’re involved in an accident as a result.

-You don’t need to tell DVLA if you have cancer, unless:
+You do not need to tell DVLA if you have cancer, unless:

-You’ll need to tell DVLA if you develop any problems that may affect your driving.
-Fill in form G1 and send it to DVLA.
-The address on the form.
+You must tell DVLA if your condition will affect your driving.
+Fill in form C1 and send it to DVLA.
+The address is on the form.